franklee26/franklee26.github.io/aboutme.md

 I *was* also:

-- a optical engineer @ Continental working with LiDAR technologies
+- an Optical engineer @ Continental working with LiDAR technologies
 - an Apple employee
 - a C++ enthusiast (keyword *was*)